RE CURRICULUM

 What does RE look like at Holy Family...

 At Holy Family, we warmly invite each child to embark on a personal and meaningful journey with Christ.
-Our commitment lies in nurturing the individual faith of every child, helping them to forge a deeper connection with God and to embrace the unique gifts and talents He has bestowed upon them.
-We honour and celebrate each child’s natural capacity for wonder, awe, reverence, and spirituality.
+Our mission is to nurture the faith of every child, helping them to develop a deep and lasting relationship with God while discovering and embracing the unique gifts and talents He has lovingly given them.
+We cherish and celebrate each child’s natural capacity for awe, wonder, reverence, and spirituality.

 Take a look at our Saints and Scriptures